-Who is entitled to benefit from these incentives?
-Board/Executive board

-Recognition (non-monetary)

-Behavior change related indicator

-Board of Directors has the ultimate responsibility about the overall sustainability performance of Akenerji.
-The pioneer role of Akenerji in Turkish energy sector could be realized with the vision of the Board.
+Entitled to incentive Activity inventivized Comment Board/Executive board Non- monetary reward Behavior change related indicator Board of Directors has the ultimate responsibility about the overall sustainability performance of Akenerji.
+The pioneer role of Akenerji in Turkish energy sector could be realized with the vision of the Board. manager reward specify performance, (Emissions reduction project, Emissions reduction target, Energy reduction target, Eff A performance based compensation is available for HSEQ Department staff based on the pre-determined targets.

-Who is entitled to benefit from these incentives?

-Environment/Sustainability manager

-Monetary reward

-Other, please specify (Successful impl. of carbon management)

-A performance based compensation is available for HSEQ Department staff based on the pre-determined targets.
 In terms of carbon management performance, (Emissions reduction project, Emissions reduction target, Energy reduction target, Efficiency target, Behavior change related indicator) Carbon Management Project is one of the key considerations for bonus determination for the Health, Safety, Environment and Quality (HSEQ) Manager and environmental engineer in the HSEQ Department.

-Who is entitled to benefit from these incentives?

-All employees

-Monetary reward

-Other, please specify (Projects)

-All employees have personal performance indicators as well and are rewarded when they reached the target.
+All employees Monetary reward Other (please specify) (Projects) All employees have personal performance indicators as well and are rewarded when they reached the target.
 All employees can suggest improvements to reduce the environmental footprint of the company through filling out questionnaires to be submitted to their supervisors and to HSEQ directly.
 There is an opportunity for the employees especially for the ones working at the power plants to receive monetary reward, in case their suggestions are considered to have a significant improvement in the company's environmental performance, and are implemented following the evaluation.
-Projects are about Emissions reduction, Energy reduction, Efficiency .

-Who is entitled to benefit from these incentives?

-Board/Executive board

-Types of incentives Monetary reward

-wonetary reward

-Other, please specify (Energy reduction and Efficiency target)

-Board of Directors has the ultimate responsibility about the overall performance of Akenerji and bonus is delivered inline with the achievements of the targets at the year end.
-Particularly, achievement of energy reduction target and increase of efficiency are of important targets for the Board.
+Projects are about Emissions reduction, Energy reduction, Efficiency . specify) (Energy reduction and Efficiency Board of Directors has the ultimate responsibility about the overall performance of Akenerji and bonus is delivered inline with the achievements of the targets at the year end.
+Particularly, achievement of energy reduction target and increase of efficiency are of important targets for the Board. manager monetary change efficiency.
+Beyond achievement of KPIs and monetary rewards; recognition among Akenerji, Akkök HSEQ Manager leads the Sustainability Team of Akenerji and encourages all employees for reduction of emissions, energy used and improvement of efficiency.

-Who is entitled to benefit from these incentives?
-Environment/Sustainability manager

-Recognition (non-monetary)

-Other, please specify (Behaviour change related indicator)

-HSEQ Manager leads the Sustainability Team of Akenerji and encourages all employees for reduction of emissions, energy used and improvement of efficiency.
 Beyond achievement of KPIs and monetary rewards; recognition among Akenerji, Akkök Group, ČEZ Group, Turkish energy sector, and energy sector, and worldwide via energy, emission, sustainability dimensions have great importance especially for Environment & Sustainability Managers.